History of Tintagel Castle

 The site’s precipitous headland (the island), connected to the mainland only by a narrow neck of land, makes it strongly defensible, with extensive views over the whole southern part of the Bristol Channel.
 Most unusually it also has supplies of fresh water.

-The most likely explanation of the site is that it was a secular stronghold of the Dark Age rulers of Dumnonia (Devon and Cornwall).
+The most likely explanation of the site is that it was a secular stronghold of the then rulers of Dumnonia (Devon and Cornwall).
 British kingship at this period was peripatetic, so Tintagel would probably have been one of several royal sites in Devon and Cornwall.

 The headland could also have been defensive, possibly a response to settlement in its hinterland by Irish-speaking colonists at the same period, known from monumental stones with Irish inscriptions found in north-east Cornwall and down to the Tamar valley.